XCSoar/XCSoar/XCSoarV4-README.txt

 ============================================================================

 The main menu button now disappears when not in use, to free up space on the map display.
-To make it appear, select an InfoBox.
+To make it appear, select an InfoBox or double click the map window.
 The menu will disappear again after 10 seconds have elapsed or if a cursor key is pressed in the InfoBox.

 ============================================================================